Amsterdam to Istanbul by Bike Through 12 Countries

 Germany to Austria: Following the Danube becomes possible in Germany and continues into Austria.
 The EuroVelo 6 route traces the river, providing established cycling infrastructure.

 Austria to Slovakia and Hungary: Vienna marks the transition from Western to Central Europe.
-The Danube continues through Bratislava and Budapest—major cities with tourist infrastructure but also genuine cultural transition.
+The Danube continues through Bratislava and Budapest – major cities with tourist infrastructure but also genuine cultural transition.

 Hungary to Serbia: Entering the Balkans changes everything.
 Infrastructure decreases; adventure increases.
 Serbia offers genuine hospitality and dramatically lower costs.
+Probably should have led with this section, honestly – the Balkans are where this trip becomes truly memorable.

 Serbia to Bulgaria: Climbing begins.
 The terrain shifts from Danubian plains to mountainous Balkans.
 Road conditions become more variable.

 Bulgaria to Turkey: The final transition.
 Border crossings become more formal.
-Turkey feels different—the destination rather than the route.
+Turkey feels different – the destination rather than the route.

 Timing and Season